Polymer/polymer/README.md

 ### Feature: _attributes_

 Many custom elements want to support configuration using HTML attributes.
-Custom Elements provides the `attributeChanged` callback gives us the raw API for this ability, but then we have to deal with initialization and type conversion (attributes are always strings).
+Custom Elements provides the `attributeChanged` callback which gives us the raw API for this ability, but then we have to deal with initialization and type conversion (attributes are always strings).
 Here is an example of a custom element that supports a `user` attribute using the raw API.

 ```js
   Polymer({